hasanagacayak/Agricultural-Autonomous-Land-Vehicle---Teknofest/README.md

 Mechanical Design: Robust chassis and wheel system designed to navigate through rugged agricultural terrains.

 Power Management: Powered by a 22.2V 5200mAh Li-Po battery ensuring long-lasting operations.

-# Running the Application
-Start the Application:

-Deploy the application on the Jetson Nano.
-Ensure all components are connected and powered.

-Launch the control software to start the autonomous operations.

 # Simulation and Testing
 Simulation Environment: Gazebo and Rviz are used for simulating the vehicle's operations in a controlled environment.